Rafa vs Novak

 by ATP Staff|

-Nadal holds marks of 13-3 on clay and 2-1 on grass, while Djokovic leads 11-5 on hard courts.
+This season Djokovic has closed the gap on Nadal's lead in their head-to-head series, beating the Spaniard in their past five meetings to narrow it to 16-12.
+Nadal holds marks of 9-2 on clay and 2-1 on grass, while Djokovic leads 9-5 on hard courts.

-Here is a history of the duo's 35 career meetings, beginning with their most recent encounter in the Roland Garros semi-finals on Friday, 7 June 2013.
+Here is a history of the duo's 28 career meetings, beginning with their most recent encounter at the All England Club in Wimbledon on Sunday, 3 July 2011.

 2011 Wimbledon Final, Grand Slam, London, grass, Djokovic d.
 Nadal 64 61 16 63